-While researchers are still digging for answers on exactly what causes autoimmunity, there are certain risk factors known to affect immune tolerance, and therefore lead to the development of autoimmune conditions.
+While researchers are still digging for answers on exactly what causes over 90 autoimmune diseases, there are certain risk factors known to affect immune tolerance, and therefore lead to the development of autoimmune conditions.

 Keep in mind that while simply falling into one or more of these categories may increase your susceptibility, it does not mean you’re destined to develop a disorder.